-The proposed bill aims to amend the Code of West Virginia by introducing a new article that prohibits the use of "woke words" and agendas in state government communications.
+The proposed bill aims to amend the Code of West Virginia by introducing a new article that prohibits the use of what it terms "woke words" and "woke agendas" in government communications.
 Specifically, it mandates that all state offices, departments, boards, and commissions eliminate exclusionary and sexist language from their official documents, websites, literature, and in-person interactions.
 The bill outlines specific terms that must be replaced with more traditional, female-affirming alternatives, such as substituting "pregnant people" with "pregnant women" and "chestfeeding" with "breastfeeding."

 Statutes affected: